Add To Favorites

 Cut several small pieces of colorful paper.
-With Crayola Multicultural Markers, write positive descriptive words unique to each person in your group.
+With Crayola Multicultural Markers, students write positive descriptive words unique to each person in the group.
 Fold the papers in half.
 Place them in the basket.
 Read them aloud to remind each other about how unique each person is.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.